 Can a Single Change of Color Make Your Add to Cart Button Work?

 Every owner of an e-commerce store has one thing in common: we want better conversion rates.
 Even if we can achieve a 90% conversion rate, we will not be happy until we reach 95%.
-So every small detail is ripe for change—that includes Add to Cart buttons.
+So every small detail is ripe for change—that includes Add to Cart button color.

 However, can a single change of color make your Add to Cart button work?
 If your conversion rate is low, can changing the color boost it to a more respectable level?

-To see if it can, let’s look at some of the most popular button colors and the choices behind them.
+To understand how this small change can impact results, let’s look at some of the most popular cart button colors and the choices behind them.

 Out of all the button color choices, red is probably the most popular.